 Investors want to see that you have a clear vision for your business and a plan for how to execute it.
 Make sure you include detailed financial projections, market research and a competitive analysis in your business plan.
 Demonstrate that while you’re ambitious, you’re also realistic.
 Show examples of your ability to get results and how you will troubleshoot problems.

 Have you heard of the Business Model Canvas (BMC)?
 This single sheet of paper could be your saving grace if you have trouble with traditional business plans.
 The BMC is a visual representation of a business plan designed to help entrepreneurs like yourself when mapping out the key elements of their business.
-Read more on the BMC here.
+Read more in our blog on the Business Model Canvas.

 Investors are not just investing in your business.
 They are also investing in you and your team.
 As such, it’s essential to have a diverse and skilled team, capable of driving the success of your start-up.
 Having a Co-Founder can be particularly beneficial in this regard, as they can bring valuable skills and experience to the table, filling in any knowledge gaps you may have.
 For example, a Co-Founder with a finance background can bring valuable financial expertise, while a Co-Founder with a knack for public speaking can help to effectively communicate the business’ message to potential investors.
 Additionally, a Co-Founder with established connections in the start-up world can open doors and provide access to valuable resources.